docsteveharris/paper-spotepi/write/paper-spotepi_text.md

 hospitals, less than 24 hours/day in 19 (40%) hospitals, and less than 7
 days/week in 13 (27%) hospitals ([supplementary Table TTT](<stableTTT>)).
 As
 outreach provision decreased, the numbers of patients assessed by critical care also fell (8, 5, and 4 per 1,000 overnight admissions).
-Two (4%) hospitals had no CCOT, but nonetheless saw 8 patients per 1,000 overnight admissions.
+The two (4%) hospitals with CCOT nonetheless saw 8 patients per 1,000 overnight admissions.

 There was a median of 12 (IQR 9--18) critical care beds per hospital (mixed Level 2 --- typically intensive monitoring or single organ support, and Level 3